-ADHD is a problem that most often affects children.
+ADHD (attention deficit hyperactivity disorder) is a problem that most often affects children.
 Adults may be affected as well.
 People with ADHD may have problems with:

 - Being able to focus